spatha0011/spatha_vsd-hdp/Day10/README.md

 If the **rise delay** and **fall delay** of the clock buffer are well-matched, no **duty cycle distortion** correction is needed.

-However, if they are imbalanced due to PMOS/NMOS Ron mismatch, **duty cycle correction** circuits are used in the clock tree to maintain a 50% duty cycle.
+However, if they are imbalanced due to PMOS/NMOS `Ron mismatch`, **duty cycle correction** circuits are used in the clock tree to maintain a 50% duty cycle.

 ![Alt Text](Images/11.png)